Saltwater River Rail Bridge: Replacement spans

 In 1911, in order to carry the heavier locomotives coming into service, and following the installation of temporary timber props to strengthen the bridge, the spans were replaced with two mild steel through hog-back Pratt trusses, fabricated by Mephan Ferguson.
 So that trains could continue to operate over the bridge during the works, the replacement was done by erecting the new trusses inside the existing girders and then removing the latter.
 The new structure was completed on 31 October 1914.

-Duplication
+Adjacent bridges

-A new steel plate girder bridge of two spans was erected on the upstream side in 1974 to carry the tracks of the St Albans line and another two span bridge erected downstream for the Regional Fast Rail project in 2012.
+A new steel plate two-span girder bridge, with concrete abutments and a mid stream pylon, was erected on the upstream side in 1974 and opened in 1976 to carry the tracks of the commuter rail Sunbury line, and another two-span bridge was erected downstream for the Regional Fast Rail project in 2012.